Navasota, Texas: Attractions

 Navasota has many shops and artisans in its historic downtown district, including antique, gift, and boutique stores and art galleries housed in old classic stone and brick structures.
 Live plays are performed regularly at the Sunny Furman Theatre.
 The city also has golfing facilities and parks as well as wineries.

 Navasota retains a number of historic Victorian homes on Washington Avenue, the main residential and commercial thoroughfare through town.

 Another attraction is the historic Brule Field, a natural amphitheater built in the 1930s out of native stone.
-It served as the primary grid for the local high school football team, the Navasota Rattlers, until the new stadium was constructed in 2006.
+It served as the primary grid for the local high school football team, the Navasota Rattlers, until the new stadium was opened in 2007.
 Several native-stone churches also remain near downtown, with distinctive Victorian fronts.

 The city is home to two statues of French explorer René-Robert Cavelier, Sieur de La Salle, including a bronze monument, dedicated in 1936 by the DAR, to celebrate the travels of the famous French explorer.
 The second is a stone bust that was previously in downtown, and was rededicated by the French consulate in May 2012 at nearby August Horst Park.
 The bust was donated to the city by the French government in 1978.

+Navasota is home to Saint Francis Wolf Sanctuary, Texas's only licensed wolf sanctuary.

 Each spring, Navasota is a popular destination for its bluebonnet fields, the state flower of Texas.
 A statue of Mance Lipscomb is now a part of Mance Lipscomb Park, near downtown.
 A statue of Frank Hamer stands in front of city hall, honoring the time he served as city marshal.
 Local artist and sculptor Russell Cushman designed and built the bronze statue.
 Other attractions include art galleries, the Horlock House Artists-in-Residence program and museum, live music venues, food truck parks and several murals that present great selfie locations for area visitors.
 Seasonal festivals attract crowds each year, with live music being a large part of the draw.